mongodb/docs/mongodb/source/server-status.rst

    The ``dur.timeMS.writeToJournal`` value provides, in milliseconds, the amount of time spent actually writing to the journal.
-File system speeds and device interfaces can affect describe.
+File system speeds and device interfaces can affect performance.

-.. performance:: dur.timeMS.writeToDataFiles
+.. describe:: dur.timeMS.writeToDataFiles

    The ``dur.timeMS.writeToDataFiles`` value provides, in milliseconds, the amount of time spent writing to data files after